daismond/modernshop/README.md

 # ModernShop

-Application mobile de E-Commerce avec un model dark et fonctionnant avec API REST de dummy.com
+E-Commerce mobile application with a dark model and working with REST API from dummy.com

 ## Screenshots